Cystic Fibrosis (CF): Symptoms, Causes, and Treatment

 Cystic fibrosis can cause blockage of your lungs, which increases the chances of developing more frequent infections.
 Therefore, the major concern in people with CF is to reduce the chances of contact with germs.

 The presence of mucus in your pancreas prevents the release of digestive enzymes.
-The lack digestive enzymes result in poor growth and malnutrition.
+The lack of digestive enzymes results in poor growth and malnutrition.

 What Causes Cystic Fibrosis?

-Code for the protein that maintains the balance of water and salt in the body (including lungs and pancreas), is missing in the defective gene.
+Code for the protein that maintains the balance of water and salt in the body (including lungs and pancreas), i.e. CFTR protein is missing in the defective gene.

-The water salt balance is disturbed in CF which causes low amounts of water and salt outside the organs, producing thick, gum-like mucus.
+The water-salt balance is disturbed in CFTR protein which causes low amounts of water and salt outside the organs, producing thick, gum-like mucus.

-In order to have the symptoms of cystic fibrosis, it is must for both parents to be carriers.
+In order to have the symptoms of fibrosis, it is a must for both parents to be carriers.